invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/flows/04_import-flow-traces/import-flow-prog-via-eh.md

 ## Execution tree of sequentially events
 To create parent-child relationships, the `Step.Id`/`Step.ParentId` combination is used.
-This link is similar as how the `x-iv-parent-workflow-run-id` is set when importing flows via Azure Logic App workflows.
+This link is similar as how the `x-iv-parent-workflow-run-id` is set when importing flows via LogicApp workflows.

 ```json
 [